 - Acute critical illness after open heart surgery, abdominal surgery or multiple accidental trauma, or those with acute respiratory failure due to the risk of increased mortality with use of pharmacologic doses of somatropin [see WARNINGS AND PRECAUTIONS].

-- Pediatric patients with Prader-Willi syndrome who are severely obese, have a history of upper airway obstruction or sleep apnea, or have severe respiratory impairment due to the risk of death [see WARNINGS AND PRECAUTIONS].
+- Pediatric patients with Prader-Willi syndrome who are severely obese, have a history of upper airway obstruction or sleep apnea, or have severe respiratory impairment due to the risk of sudden death [see WARNINGS AND PRECAUTIONS].

-- Active malignancy due to an increased risk of second neoplasm [see WARNINGS AND PRECAUTIONS].
+- Active malignancy [see WARNINGS AND PRECAUTIONS].

 - Active proliferative or severe non-proliferative diabetic retinopathy.